Romans 8:20-21

 Because of sin, the creation was made to operate under a law which specifies a universal process of decay and death.
 This law of morpholysis is recognized by science as a basic principle pervading the whole universe.
 It is also called the law of increasing entropy (meaning turning inward) or the Second Law of Thermodynamics.
 Every system in the physical and biological worlds has a tendency to turn inward and feed on itself to maintain its structure and activity, but this simply causes it to run down, disintegrate and die, unless it somehow becomes opened to outside sources of energy, information, food, etc. Even if it does remain an open system, this internal tendency continues to act in opposition to the incoming energy.
 Since even the latter will eventually be exhausted, the whole creation is thus in bondage to this principle of futility or vanity But since this law has been imposed by God, He also can remove it, and so there still is "hope."
 (Morris, Henry: Defenders Study Bible.
 World Publishing)

-Willingly (1635) (hekon) means willing, unconstrained, gladly, unforced, voluntary, of one's own will, or of one's own accord.
-Note that hekon is preceded by the Greek particle (ou) which conveys the sense of absolute negation.
-In other words, the creation is personified as a person who was not willing to be subjected.
+Willingly (1635) (hekon) (only other NT use 1Co 9:17) means willing, unconstrained, gladly, unforced, voluntary, of one's own will, or of one's own accord.
+Hekon is an adjective which describes someone (here some "thing", the creation personified as having a will) who is favorably disposed to do something without pressure.
+Note that hekon is preceded by the negative Greek particle (ou - 3756) which conveys the sense of absolute negation.
+In other words, the creation is personified as a person who did not willing submit, but which was forced to submit (because of the entrance of sin into the creation).

 Bertrand Russell, the well known atheistic philosopher pictured this futility in creation when he wrote...

 Russell was right!
-The world exists as if in a night surrounded by invisible foes (see note Ephesians 2:2)!
+The world exists as if in a night surrounded by invisible foes (Ep 2:2-note, Acts 26:18, Col 1:13-note)!
 To the unregenerate, this world is indeed enshrouded in the darkness of sin and unbelievers are blinded to the true meaning of life and the future hope of Creation made possible by the precious blood of the Lamb Who as the Kinsman Redeemer paid the price to redeem the corrupted earth and one day set it free.

 BUT BECAUSE OF HIM WHO SUBJECTED IT IN HOPE: alla dia ton hupotaxanta (AAPMSA) eph elpidi: